-The magnificent Meridian Series is arguably the most user friendly saltwater rod on the market.
-In the hands of most casters, it generates more line speed than any other rod.
+The magnificent Meridian Series was arguably the most user friendly saltwater rod on the market prior to the introduction of the Sector, which upstages the Meridian by a hair in most categories of performance.
+In the hands of most casters, it generates more line speed than almost any other rod.
 Overbuilt for power and durability in the salt, the Meridian is everything we could need in a specialty saltwater rod.
 Some anglers fish the 6 and 7-weights for bass and trout in freshwater, but the Radian series offers comparable models that weigh less and fish freshwater lines more compatibly than the Meridian.
 Line mending and roll casting do not come easily to the Meridian, but in the casting and fish fighting departments, Meridian is virtually unequaled by any rod in the world.
 Choose a Radian for freshwater/saltwater crossover, but for any pure saltwater purpose, the Meridian is your rod.
 Note: we give the Meridian a 9 for “feel.”
 This high mark is relative other saltwater fly rods, but not intended as a direct comparison with the G and F series, both of which receive a 10 for “feel.”

 Fly lines: The Meridian will handle any saltwater fly line with grace, but there is no need to overline these rods.
 We prefer lines of standard weight, such as the SA Bonefish taper or Rio Tarpon taper over lines with extra-heavy, short heads, such as the Rio Outbound Short.
 The casting stroke for a Meridian is not so different from that for a Radian or G Series.
 As a result, we don’t need lines with specialized tapers to load these rods.

 Outstanding model: Meridian 908-4